-Grueling search 'for a miracle' enters 3rd day after mudslides
+California mudslides: 1,250 people searching 'for a miracle'

 - Rescuers plan to search several areas again Friday

-(CNN)The grueling search efforts following a mudslide in Southern California enter a third day Friday, with authorities scouring piles of murky debris again as the window to find survivors narrows.
+(CNN)The grueling search efforts following mudslides in Southern California will enter a fourth day Friday, with authorities scouring piles of debris again as the window to find survivors narrows.

-Rescuers plan to search several areas for a second time, hoping to find victims in structures previously searched in the immediate aftermath of the mudslide.
+Rescuers plan to search several areas for a second time, hoping to find victims in structures previously examined in the immediate aftermath of Tuesday's mudslides.

+The number of missing remains in flux, with authorities saying Friday it was five people, down from an estimate of 43 the day before.

+Emergency workers on the ground have doubled since Thursday, with about 1,250 trying to find and rescue those still trapped, Santa Barbara County spokeswoman Amber Anderson said.

-The mudslide killed at least 17 people and destroyed dozens of homes.
-Those killed were between ages 3 and 89, and all lived in Santa Barbara County, authorities said.
+The mudslides killed at least 17 people and destroyed dozens of homes.
+Those killed ranged in age from 3 to 89, and all lived in Santa Barbara County, northwest of Los Angeles, authorities said.

-Dozens remain unaccounted for despite days of frantic searches by rescuers after rivers of mud and boulders flooded through communities in Montecito, demolishing homes and leaving roads impassible.
+Rescuers have searched frantically for the missing after rivers of mud and boulders flooded through neighborhoods in and near Montecito, an affluent seaside community east of Santa Barbara, demolishing homes and leaving roads impassable.

 "In disaster circumstances, there have been many miraculous stories of people lasting many days.
-We certainly are searching for a miracle right now," Santa Barbara County Sheriff Bill Brown said.
+We certainly are searching for a miracle right now," Santa Barbara County Sheriff Bill Brown said Thursday.

-"But realistically, we suspect that we are going to continue to have discovery of people who were killed in this incident."
+"But realistically we suspect that we are going to continue to have discovery of people who were killed in this incident."

-The number of people missing in and around the oceanside community of Montecito was in flux Thursday, with Brown saying it could be as high as 43.

-Authorities have not confirmed that many people are unaccounted for, he said, but are looking into reports from phone calls, social media and message boards.

 Evacuation zone increased

-The immediate areas where at least 17 people were killed are under mandatory evacuation, and officials increased the size of the evacuation zone Thursday.
+The immediate areas where people were killed are under mandatory evacuation, and officials increased the size of the evacuation zone Thursday.

-"We know that this a terribly inconvenient development but it is also incredibly necessary," Brown said.
+"We know that this a terribly inconvenient development, but it is also incredibly necessary," Brown said.

 "This entire area is a very active rescue and recovery and repair zone right now," he said.

-He said the zone, which includes areas formerly under voluntary evacuation advisories, would be in effect for one week, but residents should plan for two.
+He said the zone, which includes areas formerly under voluntary evacuation advisories, would be in effect for one week but that residents should plan for two.

 Rescue workers are using helicopters and all-terrain vehicles in a search hampered by blocked roads and downed trees and power lines.

-Billy Grokenberger lived in a part of Montecito that was under a voluntary evacuation order.
-He and his parents put belongings in their three cars, in case they decided to leave before the storm.
+Billy Grokenberger lives in a part of Montecito that was under a voluntary evacuation order.
+He and his parents put belongings in three cars in case they decided to leave before the storm.
 They didn't.

-"We had thought about leaving, but we had just had the fires ... we didn't take it serious(ly) enough," he said.
+"We had thought about leaving, but we had just had the fires," he said, referring to the recent wildfires that stripped the area of needed vegetation. "...
+We didn't take it serious(ly) enough."

-On the morning of the storm, he watched as 2 to 3 feet of water streamed down the street.
+On the morning of the storm, Grokenberger watched as 2 to 3 feet of water streamed down the street.

 "(In) four minutes the water was through our wall and in our house, almost to the second story," he said.

 "The house is destroyed, but you know, there's just so many others who are less fortunate.
-But we just feel lucky that we were able to get out and (are) alive," he said.
+But we just feel lucky that we were able to get out and (are) alive."

-Risk of mudflow for years
+Risk of mudslides for years

 The storm hit hard between 3 and 6 a.m.
 Tuesday.
 The rain poured down on hillsides charred by recent wildfires, which burned vegetation that otherwise could make the terrain more resistant to mudslides.